ianreay/doc/documentation.md

 Latex
 --------------------------

-Latex is used for customer facing documentation since it allows for large ecosystems to be built around it that can remove out many repetitive tasks.
+[Latex](http://www.latex-project.org/) is used for customer facing documentation since it allows for large ecosystems to be built around it that can remove out many repetitive tasks.

 Pros:
 * Its hugely extensible.
 * Its a defacto standard that all doc tools tend to have a conversion from and to.
+* It generates pdf based documentation very well.

 Cons:
 * Its complex to setup.
 * Requires compilation phases.
 * Broken compiles can be difficult to troubleshoot.
+* Its [syntax](http://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/) is complex and has a high degree of markup that can make source code of docs difficult to read.

+I primarily use the [MiKTEX](http://miktex.org/) latex compiler.

 Sphinx
 --------------------------